 - The income of parents of a child who needs long-term care will be counted only in the first month of the care.

-Transfer of assets penalty
+Transfer of assets penalty in 2021

 People who transfer assets for less than fair market value may be penalized for the transfer when they begin seeking long-term care.
 During the term of the penalty period, Medicaid will not pay for long-term care.
 The penalty is determined by dividing the amount of the transfer by the average cost of nursing home services.
 The penalty will depend on when the assets were transferred; the state does a 60 month look back period.